"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Findings

+This suggestion highlights an important nuance: the ableist comment may reflect a truth about lived experiences, but the harm lies in its dismissive tone and intent.
+A more empathetic explanation would challenge the comment’s negative implications while educating the perpetrator.
+As one PwD put it, LLM explanations \textit{``could use a little more warmth.''}

-Our analysis revealed a difference in how PwD and LLMs expressed thoughts about ableism; PwD explanations carried more orality (i.e., spoken language) and emotional valence, and used an interrogative tone.
-They frequently used punctuation and capitalization to get their point across, sometimes speaking in second person to address the originator of the ableist comment.
-For example, in response to the comment, {\scshape How do you pee if you're on a wheelchair?}, one PwD wrote, \textit{``Are you seriously asking about peeing habits???
+Unlike LLMs, PwD responses often reflected more conversational and emotionally charged language, characterized by orality (i.e., spoken language) and expressive punctuation.
+They frequently used capitalization and second-person phrasing to confront ableist comments, emphasizing personal experiences and calling out intrusive or dismissive assumptions.
+For example, in response to the comment, ``{\scshape How do you pee if you're on a wheelchair?},'' one PwD wrote, \textit{``Are you seriously asking about peeing habits???
 How do YOU pee???
-Would YOU like to share intimate details that are no one else's business?''} For another comment, {\scshape You're not going to succeed in stem with dyscalculia,} GPT4 identified ableist notions quite plainly and gave a valid explanation, but two PwD used emotionally charged and rhetorical language to describe the same notion: \begin{quote} \textbf{GPT4:} \texttt{ ``Implies that failure to understand or solve a problem is due to a lack of intelligence.
-Can be particularly demeaning to individuals with intellectual or learning disabilities.
-Overlooks the diverse ways in which people process information and solve problems, contributing to stigma around learning and cognitive differences.''} \\ \textbf{PwD A:} \textit{``With the right accommodations, it's more than possible.
-Besides that, who are YOU to say that it's possible or not?
-Are YOU living this life with this particular difficulty?
-This is just needlessly putting someone down for no good reason.''} \\ \textbf{PwD B:} \textit{``It's ignorant and hateful and it comes from a worldview where people with disabilities should remain out of sight and not cause problems for the 'rest of us'''} \end{quote} While LLMs need not replicate the affective nature of PwD explanations, the emotional harm resonating from PwD explanations raise an important facet of explaining ableism.
+Would YOU like to share intimate details that are no one else's business?''} For another comment that assumed PwD's abilities, one PwD explained, \textit{``It's ignorant and hateful and it comes from a worldview where people with disabilities should remain out of sight and not cause problems for the 'rest of us.''} Another PwD retorted, \textit{``Who are YOU to say that it's possible or not?
+Are YOU living this life with this particular difficulty?''}

-We computed sentiment scores for PwD and LLM explanations, grouping their lexicon, words, and sentences into positive and negative buckets \cite{mohammad_crowdsourcing_2013}.
-A Chi-square test confirmed that the percentage of positive and negative sentiments significantly differed between PwD and LLMs $(x^2(1, N = 100) = 4.45, p < 0.05, V = 0.16, $ the odds ratio is $ 0.5)$, but did not differ between Non-PwD and LLMs.
-This suggests that sentiment values between PwD and LLMs did not solely differ due to differences between human and AI-generated text.
-Given the mean sentiment scores of PwD (--0.22) and LLMs (--0.08), we can infer that PwD explanations about ableism were more negative than LLM explanations.
-Our sentiment analysis corroborated our qualitative observations that PwD used more emotionally charged language, often negative, than LLMs when explaining ableism.
-A density plot of of the sentiment scores visualized in Figure \ref{img:sentiment}.